THE IRAQI SERIES, DAY 10 & 11

 U.S. EMBASSY

 After getting a few footballs and an Iraqi football shirt we were on our way through the green zone and passed the victory arches.
 The green zone is a safe area within Baghdad but an area you cannot stop within as it houses most of the city’s embassy’s.
-Speaking of which, we all know embassies to be non-modest buildings in the most exclusive of areas but the U.S. embassy here in Baghdad is a different level.
-This place I would say is bigger than any hotel in the world.
-Not only does it have several apartment blocks but also has its own shops and airport, like nothing you will ever see.
+Embassies are usually grand, but the U.S. embassy in Baghdad is on another level.
+It’s bigger than any hotel, with several apartment blocks, shops, and even its own airport.

 A tour around Baghdad & the Al Anbar